-- Unprecedented number of nuclear plant restarts, extensions and new builds is increasing demand for uranium - Early stages of the contracting cycle: Term contracting YTD stands at 90 million pounds of U3O8e (UxC as of 11/04/2024).
-A level for which is well below replacement rate contracting.
-Utilities are focused on the waiver process from the recently passed Act and price action may cascade down the fuel supply chain - · Nuclear energy stands out with bipartisan government support and Big Tech turning to it to support Al ambitions - Mine supply remains well short of world reactor requirements (a supply-demand deficit) - Despite increases in the incentive price, Kazatomprom will not meet previously increased production targets for 2025. - Uranium demand isn't price sensitive, as fuel costs minimally impact nuclear plant profitability - We firmly believe the era of destocking is over, and utilities are likely to buy more uranium for supply security - Existing uranium supply may fall short of future needs, inviting non-utility buyers into the market; secondary uranium supplies have diminished in recent years
+- Unprecedented number of nuclear plant restarts, extensions and new builds is increasing demand for uranium - Early stages of the contracting cycle: Term contracting in 2024 stood at 116 million pounds of U3O8e, a level well below replacement rate contracting.
+Further, nearly 40% of 2024 contracting was a single contract with China. - Nuclear energy stands out with bipartisan government support and Big Tech turning to it to support AI ambitions - Mine supply remains well short of world reactor requirements (a supply-demand deficit) - Despite increases in the incentive price, Kazatomprom has been unable to meet production targets. - Uranium demand isn't price sensitive, as fuel costs minimally impact nuclear plant profitability - We firmly believe the era of destocking is over, and utilities are likely to buy more uranium for supply security - Existing uranium supply may fall short of future needs, inviting non-utility buyers into the market; secondary uranium supplies have diminished in recent years - With Trump-induced uncertainty, utilities have paused contracting while fundamentals have only improved